The Wiz (film): Critical reception

 The Boston Globe commented, "The term 'black film' should be struck from the critical vocabulary.
-To appreciate just how outmoded, deceptive and limiting it is, consider the following, all of which have been described as black films," and characterized The Wiz in a list that also featured 1970s films Shaft (1971), Blacula (1972) and Super Fly (1972).
+To appreciate just how outmoded, deceptive and limiting it is, consider the following, all of which have been described as black films," and included The Wiz in a list of disparate genre films as Shaft (1971), Blacula (1972) and Super Fly (1972).

 Despite its lack of critical or commercial success from its original release, The Wiz became a cult classic, especially because it features Michael Jackson in his first starring theatrical film role.

-The Wiz and the Black experience in America
+The Wiz and the black experience in America

-Essence, a magazine written for African American women, describes The Wiz as a portrayal of the Black experience in America.
+Essence, a magazine written for African American women, describes The Wiz as a portrayal of the black experience in America.
 Sharon Stockard Martin describes the film as having undertones of slavery, and highlights this through various plot points.
 Martin states that "it is the story of innocence taken by an uncompromising force and deposited in the midst of a strange and beautiful but evil land.
 Sound familiar?"
 Martin describes how The Wiz is based on African enslavement and reflects the forced transplantation of individuals from their homes into a new and unfamiliar world.
 Additionally, Martin identifies the freeing of the Winkies to be a large plot point that contributes to the themes of slavery in The Wiz.
 The Wicked Witch is seen as an oppressive figure who enslaves the Winkies.
 This can be representative of the systems and individuals who upheld slavery and segregation.

-Martin also analyzes the characters in a perspective that reflects the Black experience in America.
+Martin also analyzes the characters in a perspective that reflects the black experience in America.
 She describes Dorothy in the Judy Garland version as an "escapist", but contrasts her with Dorothy in The Wiz.
 For Dorothy in The Wiz, she equates her home with love and "... she never wished to leave it".

-Martin views Dorothy's male co-stars as various behavior mechanisms displayed by Black men as the result of slavery and racism.
+Martin views Dorothy's male co-stars as various behavior mechanisms displayed by black men as the result of slavery and racism.
 Martin describes the Scarecrow as "the result of complete undoing", and compares him to a "slave stripped of his past and made into the American Negro".
-In other words, he represents the idea that Black individuals have been characterized to believe in their own intellectual inadequacy.
+In other words, he represents the idea that black individuals have been characterized to believe in their own intellectual inadequacy.
 Martin explains the Tin Man as an individual who "develops a hard exterior to protect soft feelings from the inevitable hurt of a hostile environment".
 In this perspective, the Tin Man is a man who has been forced to travel through the world with strength and intensity.
-The Tin Man embodies the idea that Black men must be strong to survive, an idea that originated from slavery.
+The Tin Man embodies the idea that black men must be strong to survive, an idea that originated from slavery.
 Lastly, Martin views the Cowardly Lion as a self-defeating man who is paralyzed by fear and internalized narratives that discourage action.

-The show and film were described as a "beloved cultural touchstone for many generations of Black people."
+The show and film were described as a "beloved cultural touchstone for many generations of black people."